cephascard0207/LendAPaw_app/README.md

 # Lend a Paw🐶🐱

 A mobile app designed to help users add and track information about stray pets in their area.
-Built using Thunkable, the app aims to facilitate the process of helping stray animals find assistance.
+Currently using Thunkable to build a Prototype, the app aims to facilitate the process of helping stray animals find assistance.
+But will soon be Developed using Python Kivy for application development.

 ## Mobile App Design v1.0
 <img src="https://github.com/cephascard0207/LendAPaw_app/blob/main/LendaPAW_oldPrototypeDesign.png"/>